 The non-refundable consolidated fee is used to provide students with a variety of opportunities and services that enhance the quality of the educational experience and facilitate the delivery of instruction by covering the costs associated with the use of various in-class and e-learning instructional materials, supplies, and technologies, as well as learning support resources, facilities, and student activities.
-The Sitka and Ketchikan campus consolidated fee supports these specific student services:

-student government, campus learning and testing center, campus computer lab, I.T.
+The Sitka and Ketchikan campus consolidated fee supports these specific student services: student government (Summer 2021 & Fall 2021 only), campus learning and testing center, campus computer lab, I.T.
 Helpdesk, and the campus library.